is0383kk/Pytorch_VAE-GMM/README.md

 </div>

 ## Image reconstruction from Gaussian distribution parameters estimated by GMM using VAE decoder
-Figure when a random variable is sampled from the Gaussian distribution of a particular category estimated by GMM（the diagonal component of the covariance matrix is set manually.）:
+Figure when a random variable is sampled from the Gaussian distribution of a particular category estimated by GMM（the diagonal component of the covariance matrix is set manually）
+The "X" marks are mean parameter for each category
+Blue circles are sampled random variables
 <div>
 	<img src='/image/gause_8k_0.png' width="480px">
 </div>